USS MCCAMPBELL DDG 85

 March 25, USS McCampbell and The Kiribati-flagged merchant vessel M/V Rokya 1 collided at 11:09 p.m., local time, approximately 30 miles southeast of the Iraqi coastline in the North Arabian Gulf.
 Two U.S. Sailors received minor injuries as a result of the collision.
 Two crew members from Rokya 1 also received minor injuries and were treated on-scene by McCampbell's independent duty corpsman.
 Both ships received damage on the bow and are deemed seaworthy.

-April 29, USS McCambell, commanded by Cmdr.
-Vincent McBeth, and USNS Catawba (T-ATF 168), along with Bahrain Coast Guard emergency management teams, participated in a proof-of-concept demonstration off the port of Mina Salman.
+April 29, USS McCambell, along with the USNS Catawba (T-ATF 168) and Bahrain Coast Guard emergency management teams, participated in a proof-of-concept demonstration off the port of Mina Salman.
 Two U.S. Navy ships executed the proof of concept, which entailed simulating an oil spill and conducting the subsequent containment and recovery.